coralblocks/CoralPool/README.md

 ## LinkedObjectPool

 An `ObjectPool` backed by an internal linked-list.
-The pool can grow indefinitely by reclaiming new instances from the outside world, in other words, you can `release(E)` new instances back to a full pool and the pool will grow to accommodate the external new instances.
-You can also keep calling `get()` forever on an empty pool and the pool will allocate new instances through its internal `Builder<E>`.
+The pool can grow indefinitely by adding new nodes to the list.
+You can call `get()` forever and the pool will keep returning newly allocated instances through its internal `Builder<E>`.
 Basically the pool can never return a `null` object through its `get()` method.
+You can also add new instances from external sources, that is, instances not created by the pool, using the `release(E)` method.
+If the pool is full when you call `release(E)`, it will expand to accommodate the instance.

 ## ArrayObjectPool